Punjab polls: Cong promises financial assistance to women, 1 lakh govt jobs | Education

 He said cluster-based industries will be developed in the state.

-Besides promising to end the ''Inspector Raj'', Sidhu said 170 government services will be made available online.
+Besides promising to end 'Inspector Raj', Sidhu said 170 government services will be made available online.

+Flanked by Sidhu, CM Channi said if the party returns to power, they would run the government as a team.
+"We want to serve Punjab by taking everyone along with an honest intent.
+My party may have named me as the chief ministerial candidate, but it is the team work and in this, Navjot Singh Sidhu's role will have a key role.
+And the government will run according to the party," he said.

+Channi said eradicating corruption, mafia raj and providing good governance will be the government's responsibility.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)